For many of us, the shape of our days has changed dramatically or is set to change very soon.

-A matter of weeks ago, weekday mornings might have seen you ushering your offspring out the door and off to school for the day.
+A few weeks ago, weekday mornings might have seen you ushering your offspring out the door and off to school for the day.

 If you’re a student, maybe you spent the early hours of Monday through Friday blowing through the house like a cyclone, frantically looking for your homework while a car horn blares outside.

-Now, for a sizable number of us, learning no longer takes place daily in that big building called school.
+Now, for many of us, learning no longer takes place daily in that big building called school.
 Thanks to the ongoing pandemic, It now takes place in the kitchens and bedrooms of our homes.

-Such a dramatic shift in learning environments in such a short space of time will no doubt result in a lot of pressure on us at what is already a stressful time.
+Such a dramatic shift in learning environments in such a short time will no doubt result in a lot of pressure on us at what is already a stressful time.

-In this article, we’ll take a look at some basic teaching and learning concepts and you’ll find some practical tips that’ll be helpful to students and parents adapting to the home learning environment.
+In this article, we’ll take a look at some primary teaching and learning concepts, and you’ll find some practical tips that’ll be helpful to students and parents adapting to the home learning environment.

 But Is It Homeschooling or Distance Learning?